lawko698/lawko698.github.io/_posts/2018-08-13-Road-to-AWS-Certification.md

 also included AWS's motto of being a [Day One company](https://blog.aboutamazon.com/company-news/2016-letter-to-shareholders).

 After the summit, I decided to study for the AWS Solution Architect- Associate Certificate.
 I spent around 2 weeks of study and I managed to complete the exam.
-One of the largest problems with studying for the certification exam is how fast technology changes.
+One of the problems with studying for the certification exam is how fast technology changes.
 I wasn't sure how many of the new service updates they have incoporated into the exam, but from what I have seen so far, the questions were relatively free of out-dated material.
-It just comes to show how old technology becomes redundant really quickly in the world of IT.